dsd2077/FeedSwitch/README.md

 - **DOM Manipulation**: Dynamically hides or modifies page elements
 - **CSS Selectors**: Precisely targets elements to be blocked
 - **MutationObserver**: Monitors dynamic page changes

-## Developer Documentation

-The configuration file is located at `config.js`.
-Each website's configuration includes:

-- `targets`: Array of CSS selectors to block
-- `extraCheck`: Optional additional JavaScript processing function

-To add new websites or modify existing rules, please edit the `SITE_CONFIG` object.

 ---